You have had a child.

 The birth certificate

-If you have everything with you at the appointment:
+If you have everything with you at the appointment

 Then the child is registered.

-And you will receive several birth certificates.
+And you will receive

-You need the certificates, for example
+You will need the certificates, for example

 for the child benefit.